jenniferholcomb/pizza-parlor/README.md

 '''
 Describe: Pizza()

-Test: "It should return a Pizza object with three properties for toppings and size."
+Test: "It should return a Pizza object with two properties for toppings and size."
 Code: const myPizza = new Pizza(["pineapple", "pepperoni"], "small");
 Expected Output: Pizza { toppings: ["pineapple", "pepperoni"], size: "small"}